gpsites/objectivismseminar.com/index.md

 * Monday February 22, 8:00pm
   [Mountain](http://wwp.greenwichmeantime.com/time-zone/usa/mountain-time/ "mountain time"):
-  Kyle will
+  Greg will
   begin leading discussion of
+  Chapter 9 (Choosing to Live)
+  at page 209
-  Chapter 8 (The Goal of Self-Sacrifice) at page 189 of [_In Defense of Selfishness: Why the Code of Self-Sacrifice is Unjust and Destructive_](http://amzn.to/1GtD7Io "Amazon link") by Peter Schwartz.
+  of [_In Defense of Selfishness: Why the Code of Self-Sacrifice is Unjust and Destructive_](http://amzn.to/1GtD7Io "Amazon link") by Peter Schwartz.